codewario/PocketLibraryImages/README.md

 [libretro-thumbnail](https://github.com/libretro-thumbnails/libretro-thumbnails)
 and converting them to Analogue OS' ``.bin`` format.

+Note that at this time image libraries only seem to work with cartridge-based games, but openFPGA core support for image libraries seems to be on Analogue's roadmap.

 ## Quick Start
 To get started, run `AnalogueOSLibraryImageGenerator.ps1` in PowerShell.
 An interactive menu will guide you.
 It is recommended to read the **Introduction**